East India Comedy: History

 In 2012, East India Comedy was founded by Sorabh Pant along with Kunal Rao, Sapan Verma and Sahil Shah.
 Later in the same year, the group was joined by Azeem Banatwalla, and Angad Singh Ranyal.

 EIC is among the pioneering comedy groups in India which, along with Tanmay Bhat's All India Bakchod, is responsible for a complete revamping of the Indian comedy scene.

 In 2017, Sorabh Pant and Atul Khatri left EIC to pursue their solo careers.
 In 2019, Kunal Rao left the comedy group.

+The group uploaded their last video to YouTube on 24 September 2020.